-Unless the law stipulates otherwise, serious criminal offences, such as murder, manslaughter, rape, armed robbery and drug offences involving large quantities, are tried by a judge of the Court of First Instance, sitting with a jury consisting of seven or, when a judge so orders, nine jurors.
+Unless the law stipulates otherwise, serious criminal cases such as murder, manslaughter, rape, armed robbery and substantial drug trafficking offences are tried by a judge in the Court of First Instance of the High Court sitting with a jury of seven or, when the judge so orders, a jury of nine.
 Headed also by the Chief Judge of the High Court, there are 34 Judges of the Court of First Instance on the establishment.

-The Competition Tribunal: Established in December 2015, it has primary jurisdiction to hear and adjudicate competition-related cases.
+The Competition Tribunal: The Competition Tribunal has primary jurisdiction to hear and adjudicate competition-related cases.
 All Judges of the Court of First Instance are members of the Competition Tribunal, while the Registrar, Senior Deputy Registrars and Deputy Registrars of the High Court hold the corresponding positions in the Competition Tribunal.

 The District Court: The District Court includes the Family Court.
 It has civil and criminal jurisdiction and powers as are conferred upon it by enactment.
 Its general civil jurisdiction is limited to claims up to \$3 million, or for recovery of land where the annual rent, rateable value or annual value of the land does not exceed \$320,000.
 The maximum term of imprisonment it may impose in criminal cases is seven years.
+There is no jury trial in the District Court.